Catholic Standard El Pregonero

 Our Lady of Aparecida, the patroness of Brazil, now has a new oratory at the National Shrine

-The inauguration of a new oratory in honor of Our Lady of Aparecida, the patroness of Brazil, at the Basilica of the National Shrine of the Immaculate Conception was a day filled with pilgrimage, reflection, prayer and great joy for nearly 3,000 pilgrims.
+The inauguration of a new oratory in honor of Our Lady of Aparecida, the patroness of Brazil, at the Basilica of the National Shrine of the Immaculate Conception was a day filled with pilgrimage, reflection, prayer and great joy for more than 7,000 pilgrims.
 They attended a special Mass celebrated in Portuguese by Cardinal Sean Patrick O’Malley, the archbishop of Boston, on Sept.
 14, 2024.

 “The love and devotion of the Brazilian people for Our Lady of Aparecida serve as an example of unity for all.
 Under her mantle, every family should pray, engage in dialogue, and courageously fight for social justice, always remembering that the encounter with Christ happens through service to the most vulnerable,” Cardinal O’Malley said as he began his homily.